Guest Post by Willis Eschenbach

 Figure 1.
 Cross section through a typical coral atoll.
 The living coral is shown in light green, and it is in the ring of shallow water between the dotted green line and the beach.
 The atoll used for the photo in this example is Tepoto Atoll, French Polynesia.

-But undaunted by the untruth of their claims, the PR campaign goes on, with the atoll nation of the Maldives pulling stunts like an underwater cabinet meeting to try to raise money from their imaginary “plight” … in fact, begging for funds because your coral atoll is under threat from rising sea levels seems to be developing into a bit of a cottage industry.
+Now, undaunted by the untruth of their claims, the PR campaign goes on, with the atoll nation of the Maldives pulling stunts like an underwater cabinet meeting to try to raise money from their imaginary “plight” … in fact, begging for funds because your coral atoll is under threat from rising sea levels seems to be developing into a bit of a cottage industry.

 So to provide a counterweight to this recurring myth, to drive yet another stake through the heart of this zombie, let me repeat the story of why the parrotfish should be the national bird of every coral atoll state and nation.
 I’ll give you the tale in a nutshell.